-This solution uses Google Container Engine as the container orchestration and management mechanism.
-Container Engine, which is based on the open source framework Kubernetes, is the product of years of experience running, orchestrating, and managing container deployments all across Google.
+This solution uses Google Kubernetes Engine as the container orchestration and management mechanism.
+Kubernetes Engine, which is based on the open source framework Kubernetes, is the product of years of experience running, orchestrating, and managing container deployments all across Google.
 Container-based computing allows developers to focus on their applications, instead of on deployments and integrations into hosting environments.
 Containers also facilitate load testing portability so that containerized applications can run across multiple cloud environments.
-Container Engine and Kubernetes introduce several concepts specific to container orchestration and management.
+Kubernetes Engine and Kubernetes introduce several concepts specific to container orchestration and management.

 A pod is a tightly-coupled group of containers that should be deployed together.
 Some pods contain only a single container.
 For example, in this solution, each of the Locust containers runs in its own pod.
 Often, however, pods contain multiple containers that work together in some way.
 For example, in this solution, Kubernetes uses a pod with three containers to provide DNS services.
 In one container, SkyDNS provides DNS server functionality.
 SkyDNS relies on a key-value store, named etcd, that resides in another container.
 In the pod's third container, kube2sky acts as a bridge between Kubernetes and SkyDNS.

 A replication controller ensures that a specified number of pod "replicas" are running at any one time.
 If there are too many, the replication controller kills some pods.
 If there are too few, it starts more.
 This solution has three replication controllers: one ensures the existence of a single DNS server pod; another maintains a single Locust master pod; and a third keeps exactly 10 Locust worker pods running.